seed-rs/seed-rs.org/crate/guides/0.7.0/about.md

 # About

-> Seed is a front-end Rust framework for creating fast and reliable web apps with an elm-like architecture.
+> Seed is a frontend Rust framework for creating fast and reliable web apps with an elm-like architecture.

 - All the benefits of Rust and macro based syntax.
 - Minimal overhead, configuration, and boilerplate.